 Dr. Jennifer Kraschnewski is an Assistant Professor of Medicine and Public Health Sciences who joined the faculty at the Penn State College of Medicine in 2009.
 She completed her medical degree at the University of Wisconsin and her Internal Medicine Residency at Duke University Medical Center.
 Following completion of her medical training, she was an NRSA fellow in Primary Care Research and earned a Master of Public Health at the University of North Carolina at Chapel Hill.
 Dr. Kraschnewski is a clinician-investigator with a research focus on behavioral interventions for weight control in the primary care setting, with research funding from the Penn State CTSI and the Patient-Centered Outcomes Research Institute.
 She has over 40 peer-reviewed publications and her research has been presented and awarded at both the regional and national levels.

 Nationally, Dr. Kraschnewski is an active member of both the Society of General Internal Medicine (SGIM) and The Obesity Society.
-She also serves as the Medical Director of Research for the Penn State Hershey PRO Wellness Center and the Associate Director of the Penn State MD/MPH Program.
+She also serves as the Executive Director for Penn State PRO Wellness and the Associate Director of the Penn State MD/MPH Program.
 In addition to her research, Dr. Kraschnewski is an active general internist, teaching internal medicine resident physicians and medical students in both the hospital and clinical settings.

 Barbara E. Ostrov, M.D.

-Professor of Pediatrics and Medicine; Interim Chair, Department of Pediatrics; Medical Director, Penn State Hershey Children’s Hospital, Pediatrician-in-Chief, Penn State Hershey Children’s Hospital
+Professor of Pediatrics and Medicine; Interim Chair, Department of Pediatrics; Medical Director, Penn State Children’s Hospital, Pediatrician-in-Chief, Penn State Children’s Hospital

-Dr. Ostrov has been at Penn State Hershey Children’s Hospital and Hershey Medical Center since 1991.
+Dr. Ostrov has been at Penn State Children’s Hospital and Penn State Health Milton S. Hershey Medical Center since 1991.
 She is Professor of Pediatrics and Medicine in the Divisions of Pediatric Rheumatology (Pediatrics) and Rheumatology (Medicine).
 Dr. Ostrov has been recognized for her outstanding community service, educational and clinical activities.
-She has been Vice Chair of the Department of Pediatrics since 2006, and is currently Pediatrician-in-Chief of Penn State Hershey Children’s Hospital.
+She has been Vice Chair of the Department of Pediatrics since 2006, and is currently Pediatrician-in-Chief of Penn State Children’s Hospital.

 Gil Pak, M.H.A.